 There's no point in paying off the mortgage only to go into more debt for a large purchase.

 5. You are investing the extra cash in a smart way

-Furthermore, compare mortgage rates to investment returns is tricky business.
+Furthermore, comparing mortgage rates to investment returns is a tricky business.
 As a starting point, you’ll want to factor in the tax savings on a mortgage if you itemize your deductions.
-For example, we had a 30-year fixed rate mortgage at 4.875%.
+For example, we had a 30-year fixed-rate mortgage at 4.875%.
 Assuming a top tax bracket of 28%, our effective interest rate after taxes is about 3.5% (.04875 x (1-.28)).

 Some like to compare mortgage rates to the historical returns of the stock market.
 If you can assume a long-term return of six to eight percent from the stock market, it pays to invest rather than pay off a mortgage at a much lower rate.
 This approach has some validity, but you do need to recognize that you are comparing two options with very different risk profiles.
 Paying off a mortgage early has zero investment risk, whereas there is plenty of risk in the stock market, even over longer periods like ten or fifteen years.

 In the end, comparing rates between your mortgage and possible investment vehicles is helpful, but not conclusive.

 In light of the above, it does make sense to pay off the mortgage early in some cases.
 Recently I was helping a friend who lost her spouse.
 The decision she needs to make is whether to use insurance proceeds to pay off the mortgage.
 If she chooses not to pay off the mortgage, she’ll have trouble handling the mortgage payment each month.
 In addition, she’s not comfortable with the idea of losing money in the stock market, even with a solid investment plan.
 Finally, she believes she can meet her financial goals, most notably retirement in 7 to ten years if she pays off her mortgage.
 Under those circumstances, paying off the mortgage makes perfect sense.